gihr000/gihr000.github.io/_posts/2019-04-23-phishing-emails-how-to-distinguish-them.md

 Since this article will be fairly technical, we’re not going to discuss the blatant and obvious give-aways of a phishing email, nor will we cover the previously discussed phishing campaigns.
 As you already know what a phishing attack is, you got to know that there is nothing that can stop hackers in sending you an email.

-Now the question is, how can you distinguish a harmful email from a regular one.
+Now the question is,
+<h3>how can you distinguish a harmful email from a regular one.</h3>

 Since this article will be fairly technical, we’re not going to discuss the blatant and obvious give-aways of a phishing email, nor will we cover the previously discussed phishing campaigns.
 If your cyber security solutions – name them antivirus products, malware blockers etc. fail to protect, the only thing that stands on the way between the cyber criminal and you, is a keyboard.
 People nowadays have no accessible tool that can guarantee that the person, sending an email is the correct one.
 A hacker could forge the email so that it will seem as if it is sent by a legitimate institution or a person.
 But it’s actually not.